anl-hep-ai-ml/DeepHYDRA/baselines/merlin/README.md

 # DeepHydra Merlin Setup Guide
 This guide provides step-by-step instructions for setting up and running the `Merlin` environment in the `DeepHydra` project.
-Follow the steps carefully to ensure proper configuration and execution.
 ---
 ## **1. Replace `merlin_conda_env.txt`**
 ### Replace the Intel channel packages in the `merlin_conda_env.txt` file with equivalent packages from public channels.
 Convert the dependencies into a `.yml` file (e.g., `merlin_conda_env.yml`).